alan-maguire/wss/README.md

 1. allocate 65536 pages (RSS)
 2. touch every 4
-3. wait 10s
+3. wait a specified number of seconds (in this case 0)
-4. touch every 4 pages again
+3. touch every 4 pages again

 and so on.